 Key Points

-Puppies will start to lose their first baby teeth around four months old, and between six and eight months of age, they should have lost all of their baby teeth.
+Puppies will start to lose their first baby teeth when they’re around 3-4 months old, and between 6-8 months of age, they should have lost all of their baby teeth.
 They won’t be toothless, though!
-At two months old, your pup will start growing their new teeth so around the time they’re eight months old they should have a total of 42 adult teeth.
+By the time those baby teeth start to drop, your puppy is already growing their new teeth.

 Which teeth do puppies lose first?